ludwig-ai/ludwig/ludwig/benchmarking/README.md

 The only difference is the `system_resource_usage` and `torch_ops_resource_usage`.
 The difference between these two outputs can be found in the `LudwigProfiler` README.

+## Parameters and defaults

+Each of these parameters can also be specified in the experiments section to override the global value.
+If not specified, the value of the global parameter will be propagated to the experiments.

+- `experiment_name` (required): name of the benchmarking run.
+- `export` (required): dictionary specifying whether to export the experiment artifacts and the export path.
+- `hyperopt` (optional): whether this is a hyperopt run or `LudwigModel.experiment`.
+- `process_config_file_path` (optional): path to python script that will modify configs.
+- `profiler` (optional): dictionary specifying whether to use the profiler and its parameters.

 ## Comparing experiments